Bouncing bomb: Surviving examples

 In 2010, a diving project in Loch Striven successfully located several Highball prototypes, under around 114 ft of water.
 In July 2017, two Highballs were successfully recovered from Loch Striven in a joint operation by teams from East Cheshire Sub-Aqua Club and the Royal Navy.
 One is now displayed at the de Havilland Aircraft Museum and the other arrived at Brooklands Museum in late 2019 after undergoing conservation at the Mary Rose Trust.

 German bouncing bomb

 After Operation Chastise, German forces discovered an Upkeep bomb intact in the wreckage of the Lancaster commanded by Flt Lt Barlow, which had struck high tension cables at Haldern, near Rees, Germany, and crashed.
 The bomb had not been released and the aircraft had crashed on land, so none of the detonation devices had been set off.
+Heinz Schweizer, a renowned bomb disposal officer in the Luftwaffe's Sprengkommando unit, was tasked with safely recovering and examining the intact bouncing bomb.
 Subsequently, a 385 kg version of Upkeep, code-named "Kurt" or "Emil", was built at the Luftwaffe's Erprobungsstelle, or "test site", on Germany's Baltic coast at Travemünde, one in a network of four such establishments in Nazi Germany.
 The importance of back-spin was not understood and trials by a Focke-Wulf Fw 190 proved to be dangerous to the aircraft, because the bomb matched the speed at which it was dropped.
 Attempts to rectify that with booster rockets failed and the project was cancelled in 1944.